Sony RX10 IV vs A6300

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (24 vs 11 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the A6300).

-Arguments in favor of the Sony Alpha A6300:
+Reasons to prefer the Sony Alpha A6300:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.